Ranked #4 Best Health Care Support Job for 2017 according to U.S. News & World Report

 Orlando Physical Therapist Assistant Information Session – PTA

-The Associate of Science in Physical Therapist Assistant program at the Orlando campus is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE, 1111 North Fairfax Street, Alexandria, VA, 22314-1488, 703-706-3245, firstname.lastname@example.org or www.capteonline.org).
+The Associate of Science in Physical Therapist Assistant program at the Orlando Campus of Herzing University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA, 22314, telephone: 703-706-3245; email: email@example.com; website: www.capteonline.org.
 The program's current status is probationary accreditation; for more information see http://www.capteonline.org/WhatWeDo/RecentActions/PublicDisclosureNotices.

 You must attend one of our upcoming Physical Therapist Assistant Information Sessions to become a candidate for Orlando’s PTA program.
 At the PTA Information Session you will learn about Herzing University and the requirements for admission into the program, as well as what your next steps would be.
 The entire information session will last approximately 1.5 hrs.